Pedophile advocacy groups: 21st century

 With the development of the Internet, many pedophile groups started to advocate for adult-child sex online.
 As of 2009, the Internet had 64 websites in 15 different languages that advocated for sexual activities between adults and children.

 Some traditional pedophile organizations, such as NAMBLA, have migrated to the Internet.
 The Free Spirits group, which has been funded by donations coming from its own members, has been one of the biggest known pedophile organizations online and has loaned websites to Dutch, German and Danish pedophile support groups, though they do not advocate for "physical contact" between adults and children.
 The Canada-based Ganymède group has also maintained similar websites.

 Pro-pedophile organizations have also produced online resources, such as the Wikipedia-inspired Girlwiki and Boywiki, that advocate for sex between adults and children.
-The Boylove Manifesto, which has been shared by multiple online pedophile groups, states that sex between men and boys is not wrong and demands that age of consent laws be reconsidered.
+The Boylove Manifesto, which has been shared by multiple online pedophile groups, states that sex between men and boys is not immoral and demands that age of consent laws be reconsidered.

 Characteristics

+As part of their support of child sexual abuse, pedophile advocacy groups support the elimination or significant weakening of age of consent laws.
+They also support legalizing child sexual abuse material and many groups distribute such material illegally.

 Pedophile advocacy groups often engage in neutralizing behaviors, such as denial of injury, denial of victim and condemnation of those who oppose adult-child sexual acts.
 They engage in denial of victim by asserting that children are not victims of adult sexual behavior, but rather willing partners who are able to consent to sexual acts.
 This phenomenon is illustrated by a NAMBLA statement asserting that "if a child and adult want to have sex, they should be free to do so.
 Consent is the critical point... force and coercion are abhorrent to NAMBLA".
 Such beliefs contradict the academic literature that asserts that sexual behaviors between adults and children are harmful.

 These groups also engage in condemnation of the condemners, a neutralizing behavior, by asserting that larger society is hypocritical and guilty of the same or even more victimizing acts that it accuses pedophiles of.
 This belief is illustrated by the following excerpt coming from their literature: "The 'protectors' of children are the real perverts, the real child abusers, the real molesters who take advantage of innocence and inexperience to spread the venom of guilt and fear."

 Aside from pre-Internet organizations such as the René Guyon Society and the Childhood Sensuality Circle, the use of neutralizing behaviors has also been observed in online pedophile advocacy environments.
 These groups often establish boundaries that separates their own subculture from general society.